napari/docs/docs/naps/6-contributable-menus.md

 ### Items that Don't Fit?

 Where a plugin developer feels that none of the submenus of a given menu are suitable for their purpose, they should add their item to the deepest applicable menu.
-For example, a widget that takes a layer and produces a new layer through random perturbations would not fit under `Layers -> Segment` but could fit under the top level `Layers` menu.

 Where a plugin developer feels no top level menu or submenu is suitable for their purpose, they should add their item to their own plugin's submenu under `Plugins -> Your Plugin`, and consider requesting a new contributable menu via the process described below.